internetisaiah/taph/README.md

 ### Optional arguments

-At least one optional argument is required, however more than one optional argument can be used at once, such as `./taph.py -b -m`.
+_At least one_ optional argument is required, however you can use more than one at a time to run multiple scripts, such as `./taph.py -b -m`.

 | Argument   | Accepted value(s)  | Go to file                                     | Description                                                                                                                                                       |
 |------------|--------------------|------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------|